-Your Capacity for Adversity
+Your Adversity Quotient

-Courage As a Necessity
+Courage Aas a Necessity

 Obstacles to Becoming Braver

-- Fear of change—Learning how to be less controlled by your fears is one key to becoming more courageous.
+Fear of change—Learning how to be less controlled by your fears is one key to becoming more courageous.

-- Either-or thinking—You may think of yourself as a wimp and others as courageous, but there has to be a middle ground.
+Either-or thinking—You may think of yourself as a wimp and others as courageous, but there has to be a middle ground.
 You can live in a comfort zone, but you have to be willing to be courageous when it counts.

-- Fear of failure—Failure is an important part of success, and being courageous involves being willing to fail at times.
+Fear of failure—Failure is an important part of success, and being courageous involves being willing to fail at times.

 Lack of faith—Identify your self-doubt so that you can act more courageously.

 Personal fears—These are fears such as fear of taking responsibility for your life, fear of self-discovery, fear of losing control, fear of moving forward, and fear of making the wrong decision.
 Know that you are bigger than your fears.
 Follow your instincts, and if doubts emerge, shove them aside.

 Finding Courage in Times of Need

 Did you move as a child and have to make new friends?
 Did you go away to college?
-Focus on times when you acted courageously to help build up your courage.
+"Focusing on times when you acted courageously will instill more courage in you," Larsen says, adding that you should also applaud yourself for showing courage.

 Imagine what life will be like when your challenge has passed.

-American Psychological Association https://www.apa.org
+American Psychological Association

-Canadian Psychological Association http://www.cpa.ca
+Canadian Psychological Association